qsliu2017/blog/src/content/posts/git-in-relational-model/index.md

 post: ci system the users perspective
 ```

 ## (Cont.)
-Commit is a Pointer to Parent Commit(s)
+Commit is also a Pointer to Parent Commit(s)

 But wait, what's the `parent` in the content of the commit object?

 Recall that Git is a _version control_ system.
-Only the snapshots of repository in different time are not enough, we need the relationship between snapshots to represent the revoluation and branches of the repository.
+The snapshots of repository in different time are not enough.
+To represent the revoluation and branches of the repository, we need the relationship between snapshots.
 Thus commit object also contains OID of its parent commit(s).
 This relationship can be represented by the following table.

 ```sql
 CREATE TABLE commit_parent (